pangeasi/lane-scheduler-react/VALIDATION.md

-# Sistema de Validación de Citas
+# Appointment Validation System

-Este documento describe cómo utilizar el sistema de validación de citas en `lane-scheduler-react`.
+This document describes how to use the appointment validation system in `lane-scheduler-react`.

-## Descripción general
+## Overview

-El sistema de validación proporciona dos formas de validar appointments:
+The validation system provides two ways to validate appointments:

-1. **Hook `useAppointmentValidation`**: Para validación reactiva dentro de componentes React
+1. **Hook `useAppointmentValidation`**: For reactive validation within React components
-2. **Función pura `validateNewAppointment`**: Para validación sin depender de React
+2. **Pure function `validateNewAppointment`**: For validation without depending on React

-Ambas realizan las mismas validaciones:
+Both perform the same validations:
-- Slot inicial dentro del rango permitido
+- Initial slot within the allowed range
-- Cita no excede el número total de slots
+- Appointment does not exceed the total number of slots
-- No hay slots bloqueados en la posición propuesta
+- No blocked slots in the proposed position
-- No hay solapamientos inválidos con otras citas
+- No invalid overlaps with other appointments

-## Tipos
+## Types

 ### `ValidationResult`